5 Fatal Autoimmune Diseases To Know About

 5. Anti-NMDA receptor encephalitis

 In this autoimmune disorder, the antibodies produced by the immune system attack the NMDA receptors located in the brain, which plays a critical role in memory.
-It mainly affects young people, with about forty percent of the cases under eighteen years of age.
+It mainly affects young people, with about forty per cent of the cases being under 18 years of age.
 Also, women are more likely to get this condition than men.

-Often the initial symptoms are less severe and quickly progresses to a stage requiring hospitalization.
-The common symptoms are problems with speech, seizures, problems with cognition, loss of consciousness, changes in the behavior, and abnormal movements in the arms, mouth, and legs.
-Some people with this disorder also have a tumor, most commonly ovarian teratoma in women.
+Often, the initial symptoms are less severe and quickly progress to a stage requiring hospitalisation.
+The common symptoms are problems with speech, seizures, problems with cognition, loss of consciousness, changes in behaviour, and abnormal movements in the arms, mouth, and legs.
+Some people with this disorder also have a tumour, most commonly ovarian teratoma in women.
+Approximately 50% of patients have a tumour, most commonly an ovarian teratoma in women, which can impact prognosis and treatment outcomes.

-Plasma exchange, immunoglobulin therapy, steroids, and tumor removal (if present) are the treatment options for Anti-NMDA receptor encephalitis.
+Plasma exchange, immunoglobulin therapy, steroids, and tumour removal (if present) are the treatment options for anti-NMDA receptor encephalitis.
 Most patients make a full recovery in two years from disease onset, while around 6% of the patients die from this disease.

 Is Autoimmune Disease Deadly?